Governance, Risk and Compliance

 Geo-specific Complexities of Regulatory Compliance for Banks

 As many large banks and financial institutions extend their operations and offerings globally, their regulatory compliance obligations increase in complexity, exposing your organization to a greater degree of compliance risk than ever before.
-Regulations change in the hundreds daily, and the geo-specific nuances in common compliance regulations for banks, like Anti-Money Laundering (AML), GDPR, NIST, and others, mean teams have little time to ramp up on regulatory compliance change management.
+Regulations change in the hundreds daily, and the geo-specific nuances in common compliance regulations for banks, like Anti-Money Laundering (AML), GDPR, and NIST, mean teams have little time to ramp up on regulatory compliance change management.
 This inevitably increases the cost of doing compliance well.

 Data transfer